halleysfifthinc/Peaks.jl/docs/src/index.md

 p = plot(t, y; label="signal") # hide
 ```

-To find the peaks in your data you can use the [`findmaxima`](@ref) function:
+To find the peaks in your data you can use the [`findmaxima`](@ref) function, which returns
+a [`NamedTuple`](@extref Base Core.NamedTuple) with fields for each calculated peak
+characteristic (indices, heights) and a reference to the data.

 ```@repl tutorial
 indices, heights = findmaxima(y)
 ```

-When the peaks are plotted over the data, we see that all the local maxima have been identified.
+When the peaks are plotted over the data, we see that all the local maxima have been
+identified.

 ```@example tutorial
 plot!(p, t[indices], heights; seriestype=:scatter, label="maxima") # hide